Dasharo/docs/docs/dev-proc/feature-bug-fix-dev-process.md

 We are in favor of Test Driven Bug Fixing methodology for which process looks as follows:

-1. Create automated test that validate feature or reproduce bug - test fails at this point
+1. Create automated test that validates feature or reproduces bug - test fails at this point
 2. Pull upstream `master` branch to Dasharo forked repository `master` branch
 3. Merge `master` to `<platform>/develop`